ibm-cloud-docs/power-iaas/managing_events_logs.md

 Consider the following points when you are working with the event logs and notifications:

-* The **Event logs** page shows a maximum of 400 latest entries from the current and previous months.
+* The **Event logs** page shows a maximum of 400 entries from the current and previous months.
 * You can choose to enable or disable notifications for events on all workspaces.
 For more information, see [Customizing the log notification settings](/docs/power-iaas?topic=power-iaas-manage-event-logs#set-event-logs).
 * If you disable the notifications, you can still access the logs from the **Event logs** page.
-* You can customize notifications; for example you can enable or disable notifications from concurrent users within the same workspace.
+* You can customize notifications; for example, you can enable or disable notifications from concurrent users within the same workspace.
 * Your changes to the notification settings are associated with your user account and apply to all workspaces.
 * Your every action or operation does not create a log that you can view in the Event logs page.

 ## Accessing the event logs
 {: #access-event-logs}

 You can access a maximum of 400 events for the current and previous months in the IBM Cloud console.
-To see the event logs, perform the following steps:
+To see the event logs, complete the following steps:

-1. Log in to the [IBM Catalog](https://cloud.ibm.com/catalog){: external} with your credentials.
+1. Log in to the [IBM Cloud catalog](https://cloud.ibm.com/catalog){: external} with your credentials.
 2. In the catalog's search box, type **{{site.data.keyword.powerSysFull}}**, and click the **Workspace for {{site.data.keyword.powerSysFull}}** tile.
 3. Click **Select workspace** on the left navigation under workspace of the {{site.data.keyword.powerSysFull}} user interface to select from a list of previously created workspaces.
     If you do not have a workspace, click **Create a workspace**.